tikv/website/content/deep-dive/rpc/http2.md

 * [RFC 7235, HTTP/1.1: Authentication](https://tools.ietf.org/html/rfc7235)

 Thankfully it's not necessary to become familiar with every detail of these RFCs.
-HTTP/1.0 is a request-reponse protocol, for now, we'll just focus on this.
+HTTP/1.0 is a request-response protocol.
+For now, we'll just focus on this.

 ### The Request

-When a node is connected to another node via TCP/IP, it can make a request by sending ASCII text like as below (the empty newline is required!):
+When a node is connected to another node via TCP/IP, it can make a request by sending ASCII text as below (the empty newline is required!):

 ```HTTP
 POST / HTTP/1.1